Want to know how to make money as a writer?

 If you’re a personal finance nerd, start visiting, reading and commenting on personal finance blogs.
 If you’re great at writing about parenting, visit parenting blogs.

 By doing so, you’ll get a feel for the writing style and theme of the blogs.
 From there, you can reach out and pitch articles to owners or managers of blogs you’re familiar with.

 It can be helpful to have a pre-written article to send them.
 Explain that you’ve written an article on a topic that might be of interest to them.
 Ask if they’d consider publishing it on their site.

-Add a note asking that if they like your style, would they consider hiring you to write on their blog regularly?
-In addition, it’s helpful to look on blogs to see if they’re looking for writers.
+Add a note asking if they like your style, would they consider hiring you to write on their blog regularly?
+In addition, it’s helpful to look at blogs to see if they’re looking for writers.